16 Top-Rated Beach Resorts in California

 Accommodation: The Lodge at Pebble Beach

 Dating back nearly a century to 1919, The Lodge at Pebble Beach is a fantastic pick for families or couples looking for the best of the beach and golf in one property.
 Located right on the oceanfront and just five miles from Monterey's famed aquarium (another favorite with kids) the property also sits adjacent to the world-class Pebble Beach Golf Links.

 The rooms are plush and comfortable, and most come with wood-burning fireplaces, which are fabulous on chilly winter nights, as well as private balconies.
-Away from the rooms, you'll find a number of on-site restaurants, a shopping mall, swimming pool, hot tub, tennis club, and fitness center.
+Away from the rooms, you'll find a number of on-site restaurants, a shopping mall, a swimming pool, a hot tub, a tennis club, and a fitness center.

 8. The Ritz-Carlton Bacara, Santa Barbara